desandro/3dtransforms/perspective.md

   <div class="set-persp-panel set-persp-panel--blue"></div>
 </div>

-These two formats both trigger a 3D space and produce the same visual result.
+These two formats both trigger a 3D space and can produce the same visual result.
 But there is a difference.
 The functional notation is convenient for directly applying a 3D transform on a single element (in the red example, I use it in conjunction with a `rotateY` transform).
+In this way, it is used as a shorthand to transform a single element in 3D.

-But when used on multiple elements, the transformed elements don't line up together.
-If you use the same transform across elements with different positions, each element will have its own vanishing point.
+But when used on multiple elements, the effect breaks.
+The transformed elements don't line up together.
+This is because each element has its own perspective, its own vanishing point.
 To remedy this, use the `perspective` property on a parent element, so each child may share the same 3D space.

 {% highlight css %}
 .panel--separate {